mk-fg/trip-based-public-transit-routing-algo/README.rst

   ...

-Note that second query is much faster due to ``--cache gtfs-shizuoka.cache.pickle`` option, which allows to reuse pre-calculated data from the first query.
+Note that ``cache`` command is used before queries to cache both timetable (for a specific day and its vicinity) and precalculation result (lines, transfer set) to avoid doing that for every subsequent query.

+Queries above do not use calendar data, i.e. all trips from the timetable are considered to be valid.
+To use calendar data, use ``-d/--day``, ``--parse-days`` and ``--parse-days-pre`` options.

 Use ``--debug`` option to see pre-calculation progress (useful for large datasets) and misc other stats and logging.